 A marble slab engraved with “Here Rests In Honored Glory An American Soldier Known But To God” now covers the tomb.

-Custer Battlefield Museum
+Custer Battlefield Museum (now closed)

 For Christopher Kortlander, preserving history, sharing the battle’s story from both sides, and honoring the unknown U.S. soldier is a passion.
 He has collected both Cavalry and Indian artifacts for his museum.